-At Ravensden Primary School we promote opportunities for all children , to develop their full potential inspired by an exciting and child centred learning environment.
+At Ravensden Primary Academy we promote opportunities for all children , to develop their full potential inspired by an exciting and child centred learning environment.
 We offer guidance, support and nurture through our creative curriculum, promoting independence and resilience for the challenges of the 21st Century.

 As a Church of England Voluntary Aided School we are inspected by the Diocese of St Albans every 5 years in addition to regular OFSTED inspections.
 In January 2011 the Inspector found that ‘Ravensden Primary School has a distinctive ethos rooted in Christian values that underpin practice and policy.
 Staff and governors actively share ideas to inform development to continue to nurture the Christian character of the school.
 This enables pupils to develop both academically and personally, within a caring and respectful school, giving them a secure foundation for their future lives.’